keptn/community/mentorship/gsoc/README.md

 ## Participate

 We invite GSoC contributors to submit project proposal applications in relation to these ideas.
+Original ideas will be welcome and appreciated too!

 ### Apply as a contributor